Did you know Doing Good Together™ offers everything you need to build a culture of kindness, connection, and shared responsibility in your community?

 Too simple?
 Sure, he was five.

 At the time, he wanted to be a police officer, inspired by his sister's obsession with Zootopia.
 Now he wants to be a kindergarten teacher, inspired by the wonderful teachers that work with him every day.
 I'm sure he's forgotten our little conversation, but his dream career switch would put him in the ideal position to carry out his master plan: helping kids grow big hearts.

-Kindness can be taught.
-Empathy.
-Your identity as an upstander.
+Kindness can be taught, along with empathy and your identity as an upstander.
 These things can be learned, with practice, at every age.